 Comfort and Fit

-When considering your options for the best running gaiters, comfort and fit are among the most important factors in the decision-making process.
-Many things influence how a gaiter fits, including the materials and fabric, the height of the gaiter and where it sits on your leg, breathability, water resistance, and whether the gaiter provides a snug or loose fit.
+Comfort and fit are among the most important factors when choosing the best running gaiters.
+Many factors influence how a gaiter fits, including the materials and fabric, the height of the gaiter and where it sits on your leg, breathability, water resistance, and whether it provides a snug or loose fit.

 Some trail running gaiters reach a few inches above the ankle, while more minimalist styles just barely cover the shoe collar.
 The Salomon Trail Gaiters Low and Topo Performance Gaiter provide a minimal look and feel, but they could chafe without protection from ankle- or crew-height running socks.

-The fit of gaiters can vary—some, like the inov8 All Terrain Gaiter, provide a snug fit against the shoe and leg, and others, like the Dirty Girl Gaiters, provide a looser, more airy fit.
+The fit of gaiters can vary.
+Some, like the inov8 All Terrain Gaiter, provide a snug fit against the shoe and leg, while others, like the Dirty Girl Gaiters, provide a looser, more airy fit.
 It’s important that gaiters fit relatively snugly around the edges to keep debris out, but the rest of the material can be looser or tighter, depending on your preference.

 When choosing your gaiter size, we recommend referencing the size guide on the product page website.
-Many gaiters come with some sort of adjustment mechanism to snug them up, while others use elastic to create a snug fit.
+Many gaiters have an adjustment mechanism to snug them up, while others use elastic.

 Custom Compatibility Versus Universal Attachment